EXP-code/EXP-docs/topics/making-coefficients.rst

     import yaml
     import pyEXP

-    # I have the Better run here; obviously another use will want to
+    # I have the Better run in my personal direcotry; obviously
-    # change this a directory containing some snapshots of their own
+    # another you will want to change this a directory containing
+    # some snapshots of your own or point at the output provided in
+    # the EXP examples repo.
     #
     os.chdir('/home/weinberg/Nbody/Better')